cobrasan86/cobrasan86.github.io/wp-content/plugins/simply-static/readme.txt

 After a comment was submitted, Simply Static automatically exports a new static version of the post.
 You don't have to do anything.

-Learn more about that [here](https://patrickposner.dev/docs/simply-static/set-up-comments)

 = Multilingual =

-Simply Static Pro enables you to export multilingual websites build with WPML, Polylang, or Translatepress.

-Configure settings per language, export languages individually or all languages at once.
+Use WPML, Polylang or TranslatePress and run static exports per language or all at once.

-You can even use the built-in language switchers from the most popular translation plugins without modifications.
+Simply Static Pro also supports configuring settings per language, using the available language switchers and more to export a your multilingual website as easy as possible.

+= WP-CLI =

+Simply Static Pro has a detailed and comprehensive integration with WP-CLI.

+Control every option, run different kinds of exports and more with the WP-CLI integration.

+= Multisite =

+Export your entire network, subsites, change settings on the network level and more.

+The multisite integration of Simply Static Pro brings your static network to the next level.

+= Minification =

+Automatically minfiy HTML, CSS and JavaScript files on your static site.

+We can even minify inline CSS & JavaScript.

 = Get the Pro version =

-You can get the pro version [here](https://patrickposner.dev/plugins/simply-static/).
+You can get the pro version [here](https://simplystatic.com/simply-static-pro/).

 = Tutorials =

 I publish new tutorials on how to work with Simply Static and other tools on my blog.

-You can check the current tutorials [here](https://patrickposner.dev/tutorials/tag/simply-static/)
+You can check the current tutorials [here](https://simplystatic.com/tutorials/)

 == Installation ==